Contact Us

 Residency in Portugal allows its holder to travel to all Schengen countries visa-free, optimise taxes, and open accounts in European banks.

-Yes, remote workers and freelancers in Portugal who moved here with a Digital Nomad visa pay taxes there.
-They must stay in Portugal for at least 183 days a year to keep their residency.
-That makes them also tax residents of the state.
+Yes, remote workers and freelancers in Portugal who moved here with a Digital Nomad Visa pay taxes there.
+If they stay in Portugal for at least 183 days, they become tax residents of the state.

 Before Portugal started issuing the Digital Nomad visa, remote workers and freelancers were able to move to the country with the following visas: